Critical Concepts | Hospitals | ICU

 What Is a Code Grey?

-Nurses and other healthcare personnel working on duty deal with a variety of individuals that can be difficult at times and sometimes the individuals become agitated, aggressive, and violent.
+Nurses and other healthcare personnel deal with a variety of individuals who can be difficult at times, and sometimes become agitated, aggressive, and violent.

-The management of a code grey involves activating the code as soon as it occurs, calling 911 if needed, designating the appropriate personnel, and limiting people in the immediate area to designated staff.
+Management of a code grey involves activating the code as soon as the event occurs, calling 911 if needed, designating the appropriate personnel, and limiting people in the immediate area to designated staff.

-The following are important to fully understand when dealing with a code grey in order for the code to be handled safely and effectively:
+The following are important to fully understand when dealing with a code grey in order to handle the situation safely and effectively:

-• How does one respond to a code grey?
+• How do you respond to a code grey?

-• What are the principles that a nurse should follow while activating a code grey?
+• What principles should a nurse follow while activating a code grey?

-• Who are the team members that are involved in a code grey?
+• Who are the team members involved in a code grey?

 • What is considered a code grey lockdown?